changetocoding/PyLoreKelly/Week4/Week 4.md

 An additional tutorial is: https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners.

-Make sure you are comfortable with this git commands:
+Make sure you are comfortable with these git commands:

 ```
 git clone